abhi18av/nf-tower-docs-orgs-and-teams/docs/getting-started/usage.md

 export TOWER_WORKSPACE_ID=000000000000000
 ```

+The workspace ID can be found on the organisation's Workspaces overview page.

 **5. Run Nextflow with tower**

 Run your Nextflow workflows as usual with the addition of the `-with-tower` command: